CTemplar/ios/README.md

 # CTemplar (for iOS)

+Official iOS client for the CTemplar secure email service.

 ## Build Requirements

-+ Xcode 10
++ Xcode 11
-+ iOS 11.0 SDK or later
++ iOS 13 SDK or later
 + Key-chain sharing
 + CocoaPods

 ## Runtime Requirements

-+ iOS 10.0 or later
++ iOS 13 or later

-## About Project

-Official iOS client for the CTemplar secure email service.

 ## Installation

-run 'pod install' command in terminal in application source folder to install all need libraries, if 'pod  install' doesn't work then please try to run  'pod install --repo-update'
+Just run 'pod install' command in the terminal from the application source folder to install all need libraries.
+If 'pod  install' doesn't work then please try to running  'pod install --repo-update' first.

 ## Run

-run Ctemplar.xcworkspace
+Run Ctemplar.xcworkspace

 ## Security

-CTemplar uses bcrypt.Swift and ObjectivePGP for hashing and encryption.
+CTemplar uses a custom wrapper written in Swift around the well-known [GopenPGP](https://gopenpgp.org/) library.